microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/UX/Readme/README_ProgressExample.md

 ![ProgressIndicator Properties](/External/ReadMeImages/MRTK_ProgressIndicatorInspector.jpg)

 ### ProgressIndicator Prefab Structure
 The **ProgressIndicator prefab** contains the elements for the different types of visualization.
-You can find child components such as Orbs, Bar and Text.
+You can find child components such as  Bar, Message Text and Progress Text.
 These elements are assigned to ProgressIndicator script.

 ![Progress Types](/External/ReadMeImages/MRTK_Progress4.jpg)